iamamirsalehi/cryptocurrency-price/README.md

 * monero
 * dogecoin

+## Where this pacakge gets the best prices from?

+This package get the best prices from [arzex](https://arzex.io/) and in the next versions I'll customize it for you

 ## Let's see how it works

 If you want to get the long price of bitcoin you can use like this